New reduction rules for the tree bisection and reconnection distance: Preliminaries

 Lastly, let $N$ be an unrooted binary phylogenetic network on $X$ and let $T$ be an unrooted binary phylogenetic tree on $X$.
 We say that $N$ {\it displays} $T$, if $T$ can be obtained from a subtree of $N$ by suppressing degree-2 vertices. \\

 {\bf Tree bisection and reconnection.} Let $T$ be an unrooted binary phylogenetic tree on \green{$X$}.
 Apply the following three-step operation to $T$: \begin{enumerate} \item Delete an edge in $T$ and suppress any resulting degree-2 vertex.
-Let $T_1$ and $T_2$ be the two resulting unrooted binary phylogenetic trees. \item If $T_1$ (resp. $T_2$) has at least one edge, subdivide an edge in $T_1$ (resp. $T_2$) with a new vertex $v_1$ (resp. $v_2$) and otherwise set $v_1$ (resp. $v_2$) to be the single isolated vertex of $T_1$ (resp. $T_2$). \item Add a new edge \polish{$\{v_1,v_2\}$} to obtain a new unrooted binary phylogenetic tree $T'$ on $X$. \end{enumerate} We say that $T'$ has been obtained from $T$ by a single {\it tree bisection and reconnection} (TBR) operation.
-Furthermore, we define the TBR {\it distance} between two unrooted binary phylogenetic trees $T$ and $T'$ on $X$, denoted by $d_\TBR(T,T')$, to be the minimum number of TBR operations that is required to transform $T$ into $T'$.
+Let $T_1$ and $T_2$ be the two resulting unrooted binary phylogenetic trees. \item If $T_1$ (resp. $T_2$) has at least one edge, subdivide an edge in $T_1$ (resp. $T_2$) with a new vertex $v_1$ (resp. $v_2$) and otherwise set $v_1$ (resp. $v_2$) to be the single isolated vertex of $T_1$ (resp. $T_2$). \item Add a new edge \polish{$\{v_1,v_2\}$} to obtain a new unrooted binary phylogenetic tree $T'$ on $X$. \end{enumerate} We say that $T'$ has been obtained from $T$ by a single {\it tree bisection and reconnection} (TBR) operation. \blueblue{An example of a TBR operation is illustrated in Figure~\ref{fig:tbr}.} Furthermore, we define the TBR {\it distance} between two unrooted binary phylogenetic trees $T$ and $T'$ on $X$, denoted by $d_\TBR(T,T')$, to be the minimum number of TBR operations that is required to transform $T$ into $T'$.
 It is well known that $d_\TBR$ is a metric~\cite{AllenSteel2001}.
 By building on an earlier result by Hein et al.~\cite[Theorem 8]{hein1996complexity}, Allen and Steel~\cite{AllenSteel2001} showed that computing the TBR distance is an NP-hard problem.\\

 {\bf \blue{Unrooted} minimum hybridization.} In \cite{van2018unrooted}, it was shown that computing the TBR distance for a pair of unrooted binary phylogenetic trees $T$ and $T'$ on $X$ is equivalent to computing the minimum number of \polish{extra edges} required to simultaneously explain $T$ and $T'$.
 More precisely, we set where the minimum is taken over all unrooted binary phylogenetic networks $N$ on $X$ that display $T$ and $T'$. \polish{The value $h^u(T, T')$ is known as the \emph{(unrooted) hybridization number} of $T$ and $T'$ \cite{van2018unrooted}.} \\